axaa42/Linear_algebra-/README.md

 # Linear_algebra

-This repository is for mathmatical functions
+- The least squares method is used to find the co-efficents for Linear Regression using the least Squares Method.